How to Find Protests:

 Other Photographers Websites

-There are lots of photographers who do protest photography as an occasional thing, but these two folks are very good at it and have been very supportive to me.
+There are lots of photographers who do protest photography as an occasional thing, but these people have had a real focus on it.

 Zombietime - this is a really massive website of a photographer who is also in the San Francisco Bay Area who shoots protests.
 Luckily (?) there are so many events around here to cover we overlap less than you would think.